EEZhuang/apples-and-oranges/README.md

 ### 3. Run the Mobile Application

 To run the mobile application,  from a terminal:
-1. Go to the `starter-kit/mobile-app` directory.
+1. Go to the `mobile-app` directory.
 1. Install the dependencies: `npm install`.
 1. Go to the `ios` directory: `cd ios`.
     1. Install pod dependencies: `pod install`.